Contact our clerks at email@example.com or call us on +44 (0)20 7353 6381 for a confidential discussion.

 - UN Office of Staff Legal Assistance (OSLA) volunteer lawyer

 - Member of the New York State Bar Association

-- Diploma from the International Institute of Humanitarian Law, Sanremo, on the Law of Armed Conflict: 152nd International Military Course (2013) and 34th Advanced Course on IHL (2017).
+- Diplomas from the International Institute of Humanitarian Law, Sanremo, on the Law of Armed Conflict: 152nd International Military Course (2013) and 34th Advanced Course on IHL (2017).

 - Hardwicke Scholar (Lincoln’s Inn)

 - Scholarship for International Law Placement (Lincoln’s Inn)

 - Florida Advocacy Course Scholarship (South Eastern Circuit)

 - Bar Council business development mission grant to Brazil (UKTI)

 - Grant for Bar Council mission to Seoul and Shanghai (CBA)